Visiting the BigTorrent exhibition, July 4th on the Rhone river, on the occasion of the opening of the 73rd theater Festival of Avignon.

 A floating pollution sensor

-As well as a functioning as a scientific experiment it is also an aesthetic and utopian object.
+As well as a functioning as a scientific experiment, it is also an aesthetic and utopian object.
 Helen Evans of HeHe: “In its ultimate form, it’s an autonomous structure for living, a self-sufficient system for living on water.
 It’s a real invention – the design of the pouches actually enables it to turn.”
-The visual dimension of the ORS as a new landmark in the Rhone also has a practical aspect: Evans: “It’s literally a giant life-ring to remind you of the dangers of flooding.
+The visual dimension of the ORS as a new landmark in the Rhone also has a practical aspect.
+Evans: “It’s literally a giant life-ring to remind you of the dangers of flooding.
 It’s also an unidentified object which you’re not sure of its purpose – it’s outside the normal bounds of reality”.
-Like many of HeHe’s past projects it’s like a recognisable everyday object that becomes repurposed in a metaphorical and humorous way.
+Like many of HeHe’s past projects, it’s like a recognisable everyday object that becomes repurposed in a metaphorical and humorous way.
 “It’s quite a funny and playful object, you can imagine people wanting to climb on it and jump off it but it also has a serious dimension.
-It’s being used as a scientific tool to collect data, such as the levels of ibuprofen that passes through our bodies into the river and other forms of contamination in the river.
-It’s important to mention that the ibuprofen sensor is made by the Nano2Water group at INL in Portugal out of nano-scale materials – the form and shape of which can only capture ibuprofen”.
+It’s being used as a scientific tool to collect data, such as the levels of ibuprofen that pass through our bodies into the river and other forms of contamination in the river.
+It’s important to mention that the ibuprofen sensor is made by the Nano2Water group at INL in Portugal out of nano-scale materials – the form and shape of which can only capture ibuprofen.”
 The sensor dimension to the project is actually being developed as part of a STARTS residency at this lab.
-Helen Evans presented the ORS at a STARTS conference at the Centre Pompidou earlier this year which can be viewed here :
+Helen Evans presented the ORS at a STARTS conference at the Centre Pompidou earlier this year.

 Helen Evans (HeHe), O.R.S.
 (Orbital River Station), STARTS Residencies Days, Centre Pompidou, March 27, 2019: